NARA Microfilm | Online Databases | Books | Volunteers Needed | Questions

 At this point all of the books, finding aids and microfilm materials that comprised the collections of the NARA Pittsfield facility have arrived at the Berkshire Athenaeum and are housed in an area specially prepared for them on the lower level of the library.
 The computers that were used for online access at NARA are expected to physically transfer during the week of September 19th.
 With the invaluable assistance of NARA archivist Jean Nudd-Elliott, Athenaeum Local History and Reference staff are currently in the process of gaining a basic knowledge of the most-used portions of the microfilm collection (which totals some 71,000 reels of film) through five different workshops that Jean is conducting.
 The knowledge gained through these workshops has given us sufficient information to develop a preliminary plan for providing researchers with access to these vast microfilmed resources.

 Access to Microfilm Resources

 Given the physical location in a non-public area of the microfilm resources formerly held by NARA, Pittsfield, Athenaeum staff have created a preliminary plan for providing access to the NARA resources for our patrons.
-Beginning on September 26, 2011 the library will implement the following procedures:
+On September 26, 2011 the library implemented the following procedures: